circleci/circleci-docs/jekyll/_cci2/contexts.md

 To rerun a job and use the context, it **must** be rerun from the Workflows page of the CircleCI application.

-## Securing a Context
+## Restricting a Context

-CircleCI enables you to secure secret environment variables at run time by adding security groups to contexts.
+CircleCI enables you to restrict secret environment variables at run time by adding security groups to contexts.
 Only organization administrators may add *security groups* to a new or existing context.
 Security groups are definied as LDAP groups or GitHub teams.
 After a security group is added to a context, only members of that security group who are also CircleCI users may access or use the environment variables of the secure context.

 The default security group is `organization` and enables any member of the org who uses CircleCI to use the context.

-## Running Workflows with a Secure Context
+## Running Workflows with a Restricted Context

-To invoke a workflow that uses a secure context, a user must be a member of one of the security groups for the context or the workflow will fail with the status of `Unauthorized`.
+To invoke a workflow that uses a restricted context, a user must be a member of one of the security groups for the context or the workflow will fail with the status of `Unauthorized`.
 If you add a context to your workflow and you are **not** a member of any of the context groups, the workflow will fail as `Unauthorized`.

-**Note:** Bitbucket repositories do **not** provide an API that allows CircleCI contexts to be secured, only GitHub hosted projects or projects that use GitHub Enterprise with CircleCI include the ability to limit contexts with security groups.
+**Note:** Bitbucket repositories do **not** provide an API that allows CircleCI contexts to be restricted, only GitHub hosted projects or projects that use GitHub Enterprise with CircleCI include the ability to restrict contexts with security groups.

-### Limit a Context to a Security Group or Groups
+### Restrict a Context to a Security Group or Groups

 You must be an Org Admin to complete the following task.